cometbft/cometbft/docs/references/config/config.toml.md

 binary.
 There is no such check in place right now.
 Configuration and binary versions are interchangeable.

 ### proxy_app
-The TCP or UNIX socket of the ABCI application or the name of the ABCI application compiled in with the CometBFT library.
+The TCP or UNIX socket of the ABCI application or the name of an example ABCI application compiled in with the CometBFT library.
 ```toml
 proxy_app = "tcp://127.0.0.1:26658"